 Some take 9-12 hours in one sitting to work through the SST course.
 Others carefully review one of the 45 subject area topics a day, and thus take almost two months to work their way through.
 No matter how you take the course, it’s critical that you apply what you’ve learned.

-Application of knowledge is often the difference between teams that have the best chance of working well through a security crisis, and those that fall the pieces.
+Application of knowledge is often the difference between teams that have the best chance of working well through a security crisis, and those that fall to pieces.
 Knowledge without application is little better than not having knowledge or training at all.
 Seeing this workout real-time involving real people in life and death situations recently drove this point home to us.
 We hope you’ll be able to learn as we did that training, preparation, and application are key to having the best chance to thrive during a crisis or widespread conflict.

 One thing that enhances training, preparation, and application is experience.
 We’ve been through numerous international security incidents ourselves, as have numerous members of Panoplia.org.
 Each one would likely tell you that learning from the experiences of others is the next best thing to learning firsthand.
 We encourage you to learn from the teams that just made it through a crisis situation so well, and who did so in large measure by application of their prior training, planning, and preparation.